• Skip to primary navigation

 These two cephalopods may seem similar, but their taste and texture differ significantly.

-While calamari has a mild, sweet flavor and tender texture thanks to its thinner and softer flesh, squid has a more robust flavor and chewier texture due to its tougher and thicker muscles.
+While calamari has a mild, sweet flavor and tender texture thanks to its thinner and softer flesh, squid has a more strong flavor and chewier texture due to its tougher and thicker muscles - for an unexpected contrast, compare that sweetness to an acai berry flavor profile and sweetness.

 To truly savor the unique qualities of each delicacy, it is essential to choose the right type of dish based on your preferences.